My NA6 Miata!

 gave me a pair of JDM folding sunvisors.

-Please notice the 4x4 look.
+Please notice the 4x4 "stance".

 I quote myself back from the days: